-The risk of cognitive impairment has again been found higher among those who drink less alcohol.
+The risk of cognitive impairment (CI) has again been found higher among those who drink less alcohol.

-This study followed 1,309 women age 65 or older for twenty years.
-Alcohol consumption was assessed periodically for 16 years.
-At the end of 20 years, cognitive impairment, including dementia, was measured.
+This study followed 1,309 women age 65 or older.
+It did this for twenty years.
+Alcohol drinking was assessed regularly for 16 years.
+At the end of 20 years, CI, including dementia, was measured.

 Some women cut their drinking by one-half drink or more per week.
-They increased their risk of cognitive impairment or dementia by 34.5%.
-Adjusting for age, education, diabetes, smoking, weigh, and physical activity had little impact on the results.
+They increased their risk of CI or dementia by 34.5%.
+The study adjusted for age, education, diabetes, smoking, weigh, and physical activity.
+It had little impact on the results.

 Cognitive impairment exists when people have problems with their thinking skills.
-It might be loss of higher reasoning, forgetfulness, problems learning, difficulties concentrating, or other reductions in mental functioning.
+It might be loss of higher reasoning.
+Forgetfulness.
+They find it hard to find keys, purses, etc. Or problems learning.
+It might be problem concentrating.
+Or it might be other problems in mental functions.

-Cognitive impairment can progress to dementia, which is a general term for a major decline in mental ability.
+CI can progress to dementia.
+This is a general term for a major decline in mental ability.
 It’s severe enough to interfere with daily life.
-People with dementia may have many cognitive deficits.
+People with dementia may have many cognitive problems.
 They have problems with short-term memory.
-Generally, they find it hard to find keys, purses, and similar things.
+But it’s more than that.

 They also have a hard time planning and organizing.
 It is hard to plan a meal and prepare it.
-Completing ordinary tasks becomes a hard job.
-They may get lost going to the store or even at home.
-Alzheimer’s disease is the most common form of dementia.
+Completing ordinary tasks becomes hard.
+They may get lost going to the store.
+Even at home.
+Alzheimer’s disease is the most common cause of dementia.

 Reduce Risk of Cognitive Impairment

-Some factors that increase the risk of cognitive impairment, such as age and genetics, can’t be prevented.
-However, lifestyle choices can improve brain health.
+Some factors that increase the risk of CI, such as age and genetics, can’t be changed.
+But lifestyle choices can improve brain health.

 The risk of cognitive impairment can be reduced in a number of ways.